 c.
 Class A and/or B Commercial Driver’s License

 will pay the cost of an eligible employee’s (see subsection a. above) filing

-and examination fees associated with obtaining the appropriate Class A
+and examination fees associated with obtaining the appropriate Class A and/or

-The employee requests and is authorized at least 10 work days in advance by
+employee requests and is authorized at least 10 work days in advance by his/her

-The employee has a valid, current medical certification acceptable to the DMV;
+has a valid, current medical certification acceptable to the DMV; and

-The employee successfully passes the required examination and is issued the
+employee successfully passes the required examination and is

-The State will pay the cost of that portion of the commercial driver’s license fee
+will pay the cost of that portion of the commercial driver’s license fee

-(including the cost of endorsement(s) required by the appointing power)
+(including the cost of endorsement(s) required by the appointing power) which

 provided the employee applies for the required license and any required

 will not pay for any costs associated with the renewal or reinstatement of a

-license due to any vehicle code violation incurred by the
+license due to any vehicle code violation incurred by the employee.

-The State will not pay any additional costs incurred as a result
+will not pay any additional costs incurred as a result

 opportunities allowed by the original application fee.

-paid toward medical examinations and filing and license examination
+paid toward medical examinations and filing and license examination fees

-Upon ten (10) work days advance notice to the department head
+(10) work days advance notice to the department head

 or designee, the department shall provide reasonable time off without loss of

 contractor physician or clinic on the day the DMV commercial driver’s license